 LifeSpire and its subsidiaries are members of LeadingAge and LeadingAge Virginia.
-These organizations are composed of similar senior living and retirement communities that have joined together for the purpose of continuing education, facility management, the professional exchange of ideas, to affect stronger purchasing power, etc. This affiliation is voluntary and is limited to the continued payment of annual dues.
+These organizations are composed of similar continuing care communities that have joined together for the purpose of continuing education, facility management, the professional exchange of ideas, to affect stronger purchasing power, etc. This affiliation is voluntary and is limited to the continued payment of annual dues.